pabloinsente/sf_for_beh_ss/README.md

 git push origin master
 ```

-Code testing is an uncommon, yet very important part of writing software for scientific computing in a reliable and reprodicible fashion.
+Code testing is an uncommon, yet very important part of writing software for scientific computing in a reliable and reproducible fashion.
 There are multiple frameworks in the python ecosystem for this.
 We will use `pytest` because of its simplicity and popularity.

 #### 6.1 To install pytest run